S-a-m-K/heart_disease_prediction/README.md

 ### **Data Source**

-This dataset comes from the University of California Irvine data repository and is used to predict heart disease.
-This database contains 76 attributes, but all published experiments involve using a subset of 14 of them.
-Notably, the Cleveland database is the only one used by ML researchers to date.
-One file has been "processed," that being the one with the Cleveland database.
-All four unprocessed files are also present in this directory.
+This dataset, sourced from the University of California Irvine data repository, is used for predicting heart disease.
+It contains 76 attributes, though all published studies focus on a subset of 14.
+Notably, the Cleveland database is the only one extensively used by machine learning researchers so far.
+While one processed file (the Cleveland database) is available, all four original unprocessed files are also included in this directory.

-A stripped down version of the dataset is available on [kaggle](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/data) for public use.
+A simplified version of the dataset is also publicly accessible on [kaggle](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/data).

 **Additional information:**

-If a coronary artery was narrowed by more than 50%, they were assigned heart disease.
+Patients were classified as having heart disease if a coronary artery was narrowed by more than 50%.

-Patients' names and social security numbers were removed from the database and replaced with dummy values.
+For privacy reasons, the patients' names and social security numbers were removed from the database and replaced with dummy values.

 **Source**: Data provided by the University of California Irvine